luisfpinto/react-rpi/README.md

 ```

 The only thing you have to do to try this application on your laptop is comment ```var gpio = require('rpi-gpio'); ```
-on the helper.js file and index.js file
+on:
+- helper.js
+- index.js

 ## To do